-If your savings and grant/scholarship awards aren’t enough to pay your education costs, then you can borrow from the Federal loan programs.
-Direct Loans (DL) are a part of the federal financial aid assortment of programs.
+If your savings and scholarship awards do not cover your education costs, then you can borrow from the federal loan programs.
+Direct Loans are part of the federal financial aid assortment of programs.

-The Carey Business School highly recommends that students only borrow the amount of student loans needed to pay tuition and fees.
+The Carey Business School highly recommends that students only borrow the amount needed to pay tuition and fees.

 Federal Work Study is a need-based financial aid program to assist financial aid recipients who would like to work part-time to earn money to assist with their educational expenses.
-The Carey Business School will be awarding FWS in 2019-20.
+The Carey Business School will award FWS in 2019-2020.

-If you are interested in a work-study position, please contact our office to see if you may be eligible.
+If you are interested in a work-study position, contact the Financial Aid Office to see if you may be eligible.

-The Johns Hopkins Carey Business School is an approved postsecondary education institution for Veterans training.
-Applications for Veterans benefits may be obtained from your local Department of Veterans Affairs.
+Johns Hopkins Carey Business School is an approved postsecondary education institution for veteran training.
+Applications for veteran benefits may be obtained from your local Department of Veterans Affairs.
 Approval of training benefits to be awarded is the responsibility of the Department of Veterans Affairs.
-The Office of the Registrar at the Carey Business School certifies a student’s enrollment status to the Veterans Administration.
+The Office of the Registrar at the Carey Business School certifies a student’s enrollment status to Veterans Affairs.